Monthly Reading Projects

 *PROJECTS WILL BE DUE THE FRIDAY AFTER WE RETURN FROM BREAK

 Create a mini-comic book relating a chapter of the book.
-Comic book must have color illustrations.
+Comic book must have color illustrations and text bubbles or captions.

 Featured Book: The Hobbit by J.R.R.
 Tolkien